 Google has the most powerful geospatial computing platform on the planet - Earth Engine.
 It also has the largest cloud-native spatial SQL engine - BigQuery GIS.
 But choosing between them, combining them, or deciding you need neither is where most teams get stuck.

-This post breaks down each GCP geospatial service with real query times, actual costs, and honest assessments of where they fall short.
+This post breaks down each GCP geospatial service with real query times, actual costs, and real assessments of where they fall short.
 No vendor fluff.
 No feature-list repackaging.
 Just what works in production.

 Geospatial in Cloud Series

 This is Part 3 of our Geospatial in Cloud series.
 Each post is self-contained.
 Part 1 covers Databricks.
 Part 2 covers AWS.
+Part 4 covers Snowflake.
 Read the one that matches your stack.

 GCP Geospatial Services Map